A woman looking at getting around Paris with the Eiffel Tower in the background

 Useful lines include line A, linking Disneyland Paris in the east with Poissey in the west via the Grande Arche of the La Défense district and the Gare de Lyon.
 Line C links the rive gauche with the Palace of Versailles.
 RER trains also connect to Charles de Gaulle and Orly airports.

-To check out Paris’s impressive railway architecture within the calmer surrounds of an art gallery, head to the Musée d’Orsay, converted in the late 1980s.
+To check out Paris’s impressive railway architecture within the calmer surroundings of an art gallery, head to the Musée d’Orsay, converted in the late 1980s.

 Pretty much the same situation exists for the city’s tram (streetcar) network.
-Denoted by lines beginning ‘T’, it mainly serves areas outside of the city center not reached by the otherwise extensive metro system.
+Denoted by lines beginning ‘T’, it mainly serves areas outside of the city center not reached by the otherwise extensive metro system and is a fun way to explore the outskirts if you have extra time.

 Tickets for public transportation in Paris